Atrix256/FalcorPathTracer/readme.md

 https://github.com/NVIDIAGameWorks/Falcor/commit/0b561caae19e8325853166cc4c93d4763570774a
 * git clone https://github.com/Atrix256/FalcorPathTracer.git
 * git checkout 0b561caae19e8325853166cc4c93d4763570774a
+* somehow it was able to find the location of falcor... weird.

 I followed the instructions for "creating a new project" in the readme.md file
 * If you haven't done so already, create a Visual Studio solution and project for your code.
 Falcor only supports 64-bit builds, so make sure you have a 64-bit build configuration